LenzoMan/bytes-n-stuff/content/posts/midnight-adventure.md

 categories: ["travel"]
 draft: false
 ---
-## Lost in Stone Town: A Midnight Adventure

 Travelling has a way of humbling you; just when you think you’ve seen it all, a new city reminds you that you’re only scratching the surface.
 Earlier this year I set off for Zanzibar, a trip I had been looking forward to for ages.
 I imagined warm evenings, coastal breezes, and the gentle rhythm of island life.
 What I got on the first night was something closer to a crash course in survival travel.